-Mediation is a process designed to assist separating couples reach a mutually acceptable agreement together, with the skilled help and assistance of a qualified and experienced mediator.
+Mediation is a process designed to assist separating couples reach a mutually acceptable agreement, with the skilled help and assistance of a qualified and experienced mediator.

-Both you and your partner or spouse must firstly agree that you prefer to use this method.
-Following contact, a mediator will arrange to see both of you separately for a brief assessment before holding sessions with both of you to work on the resolution of the issues between you.
-The sessions will be held with both of you together and the mediator.
-These sessions are generally 90 minutes in duration.
-The mediator’s role is to help facilitate a proposal leading to an agreement between you.
+The mediator’s role is to help facilitate a proposal leading to an agreement.
 You can combine legal advice with the mediation sessions to assist your understanding.
-Once you have both reached an acceptable proposal, the mediator will draft documentation which reflects the proposal reached.
-You may take legal advice at any time.
-This documentation can in turn be ‘legalised’ by incorporating the content of the proposal into an Order of the Court by Consent as part of Divorce proceedings.
+Once you have both reached an acceptable proposal, the mediator will draft the proposal documentation.
+This can in turn be ‘legalised’ by incorporating the proposal into an Order of the Court by Consent as part of divorce proceedings.

-- It is cheaper than using solicitors to represent you to negotiate a settlement
+- It is cheaper and quicker than using solicitors to represent you to negotiate a settlement

-- It is much cheaper than going to court.
+- It is much cheaper and quicker than going to court

 - It is less stressful

-- You can combine mediation with some legal advice.
+- You can combine mediation with legal advice

 What sort of problems can be mediated?